Sonic the Hedgehog (2006)

 Dusty Desert "B" Section - Sonic

-There exists an unused layout file for the B section of Sonic's Dusty Desert, though it doesn't quite align with the stage model correctly.
+An unused layout file for the B section of Sonic's Dusty Desert, though it doesn't quite align with the stage model correctly.
 In the final game, only Shadow goes through both sections.
 Sonic's stage is rather short and would have benefited from another section.

 Dusty Desert "A" Section - Silver